thorgisl/ipython-includes/README.md

-# includes
+# IPython Makefile Includes

-These are the Makefile includes for the "Mastering matplotlib" IPython notebooks.
+These are the Makefile includes for various IPython notebooks I use and/or create.